Super Bowl: US television rights

+The four-year rotation beginning with Super Bowl LVIII also allows each broadcaster to offer simulcasts or alternative broadcasts on its sister networks and platforms.
+CBS's sister network Nickelodeon aired an alternate children-oriented telecast of Super Bowl LVIII.
+And ABC's rights include ESPN simulcasts and alternative broadcasts on other ESPN networks.

 The NFL has broken the traditional broadcasting rotation if it can be used to bolster other major sporting events a network airs afterwards.
 For example, CBS was given Super Bowl XXVI (1992) after it won the rights to air the 1992 Winter Olympics, with NBC subsequently airing Super Bowl XXVII (1993) and Super Bowl XXVIII (1994) in consecutive years.
 Likewise, NBC aired Super Bowl LVI (2022) instead of CBS during the 2022 Winter Olympics, which were also aired by NBC.
 CBS received Super Bowl LV (2021) in return.
 Under the four-network rotation that will take effect beginning in 2024, the league will award NBC the Super Bowl during Winter Olympic years.

 The first six Super Bowls were blacked out in the television markets of the host cities, due to league restrictions then in place.
 Super Bowl VII (1973) was telecast in Los Angeles on an experimental basis after all tickets were sold ten days before the game.

 Game analyst John Madden is the only person to broadcast a Super Bowl for each of the four networks that have televised the game (five with CBS, three with Fox, two with ABC, and one with NBC).

 Note: Years listed are the year the game was actually played (will be played) rather than what NFL season it is considered to have been.